VUEngine/vuengine.github.io/documentation/user-guide/game-logic.md

 }
 ```

-By overriding the execute method, the `SomeGameState::execute` method in the above example will be called once per game frame once the [VUEngine](/documentation/api/class-v-u-engine/) instance’s [StateMachine](/documentation/api/class-state-machine/) enters that state.
+By overriding the execute method, the `SomeGameState::execute` method in the above example will be called once per game frame from the moment that the [VUEngine](/documentation/api/class-v-u-engine/) instance’s [StateMachine](/documentation/api/class-state-machine/) enters that state.
 And by forwarding the call to the base’s implementation, any class deriving from [Actor](/documentation/api/class-actor/) that overrides its update method will be called once per frame too:

 ```cpp
 void CogWheel::update()